 hookah, might be advertised as less harmful to health than regular cigarettes.
 Ads may make a point of saying that e-cigarettes vaporize flavored “vape juice" rather than burning tobacco.
 Make sure your teen knows the nicotine from vaping is still highly addictive.
 In addition,

 research shows teens who use e-cigarettes are more likely to smoke regular tobacco.
 This research supports the concept that e-cigs serve as a “gateway" to traditional cigarettes.

-study in the February 2018 Pediatrics found that teenagers who watched videos about tobacco products online, for example, were more likely to try and use tobacco products more frequently.
+study in Pediatrics found that teenagers who watched videos about tobacco products online, for example, were more likely to try and use tobacco products more frequently.
 They were also less likely to stop using the products.
 Make a family

 media use plan to help limit the influence of these ads on your children.

 Identify your teen's talents.
 Adolescence is a time when teens are trying to find their identity.
 It is important for parents to be positive about their teen's talents and goals—whether it be basketball or social studies.
 This will help them develop a strong sense of identity outside of potentially unhealthy habits.